-Two-hundred-and-ten participants (80 female, 127 male, 3 not reported; $M{\text{age}} = 35.61 \text{ years}$) were recruited via MTurk.
-We limited participation to MTurk workers that had not in our previous experiments. participated compensation and all eligibility criteria were identical to Experiment 5.
-The experiment consisted of a 3 (Prime Valence: positive vs. neutral vs. negative) × 2 (Task: valence judgment vs. familiarity judgment) mixed-model design, with the first factor being manipulated withinparticipants and the second one between-participants.
-Design and procedure were identical to Experiment 1 with the following exceptions: (1) there was no memory phase before the AMP and (2) participants in the familiarityjudgment condition were asked whether they considered the Chinese ideograph as more familiar or less familiar than the average Chinese ideograph.
+Participants and design.
+Two-hundred-and-ten participants (80 female, 127 male, 3 not reported; mean age = 35.61 years) were recruited via MTurk.
+We limited participation to MTurk workers that had not participated in our previous experiments.
+The compensation and all eligibility criteria were identical to Experiment 5.
+The experiment consisted of a 3 (Prime Valence: positive vs. neutral vs. negative) \times 2 (Task: valence judgment vs. familiarity judgment) mixed-model design, with the first factor being manipulated within-participants and the second one between-participants.
+Design and procedure were identical to Experiment 1 with the following exceptions: (1) there was no memory phase before the AMP and (2) participants in the familiarity-judgment condition were asked whether they considered the Chinese ideograph as more familiar or less familiar than the average Chinese ideograph.
 The measure of selfreported intentionality was identical to Experiment 5.